Abed01-lab/TestAssignement1/README.md

    - What was positive and good about using BDD?

-     I think that using BDD definitely helps me make sure to develop my code to cover all the given scenarios.
+     I think that using BDD definitely helps us make sure to develop my code to cover all the given scenarios.

    - What was annoying or difficult?